streamshub/flink-sql-examples/docs/secure-kafka/_index.md

     'connector' = 'kafka',
     'topic' = 'flink.sales.records',

-    -- The line below is the default
-    -- 'properties.security.protocol' = 'PLAINTEXT',
+    -- Connect over PLAINTEXT (commented out because it is the default) -- 'properties.security.protocol' = 'PLAINTEXT',

     -- Point to our plain listener